dreamking60/d3-start-to-finish-leanpub/manuscript/08 Data Joins.md

   });
 ```

-Now the circles will be colored red if the joined value is greater or equal to 40 otherwise they’ll be grey.
+Now the circles will be coloured red if the joined value is greater or equal to 40 otherwise they’ll be grey.
 Here’s this example on CodePen:

 [https://codepen.io/createwithdata/pen/pogZdYj](https://codepen.io/createwithdata/pen/pogZdYj)